daarnolducsd/ep5book/docs/04-week4.md

 $$
 \text{Predicted Employment} = \alpha + \beta \cdot 0 =\alpha
 $$
 In other words, of those who do not receive UBI, we expect $\alpha$ percent to be employed.
-Now, what is the predicted employemnt for someone who does receive UBI?
+Now, what is the predicted employment for someone who does receive UBI?

 $$
 \text{Predicted Employment} = \alpha + \beta \cdot 1 =\alpha + \beta
 $$

-In other words, of those who do receive UBI, $\alpha + \beta$ percent are employed. $\beta$ is the percentage point difference in employment rates between those who receive UBI vs. those that do not.
+In other words, of those who do receive UBI, $\alpha + \beta$ percent are employed. $\beta$ is the percentage point difference in employment rates between those who receive UBI vs. those who do not.
 For example, imagine 80 percent of control workers are employed, while 75 percent of UBI recipients are employed.
 In this case $\hat{\alpha}=0.80$, while $\hat{\beta}=-0.05$.
-In this case, we would conclude that received UBI decreases the probability of being employed by 5 percentage points.
+In this case, we would conclude that receiving UBI decreases the probability of being employed by 5 percentage points.

 There are a few lessons from this chapter that you should internalize for the rest of this book.
 In order to write clearly about your results, it is important to understand if your variables are continuous or binary.
 If the $Y$ variable is binary, you can interpret the $\beta$ coefficients as changes in the probability of having $Y=1$.
 For example, a 1-unit increase in temperature is associated with a $\beta$ percentage point change in the probability of voting.
 If the $X$ variable is binary indicator, then $\alpha$ is average of $Y$ if $X=0$, while $\alpha+\beta$ is average of $Y$ if $X=1$.